Certora/Documentation/docs/user-guide/glossary.md

   *SAT* and *UNSAT* are the results that an {term}`SMT solver` returns on a successful run (i.e. not a timeout).
 SAT means that the input formula is satisfiable and a {term}`model` has been found.
-UNSAT means the the input formula is unsatisfiable and there is not model for it.
+UNSAT means the the input formula is unsatisfiable (and thus there is no model for it).
+  Note that within Certora Prover what SAT means depends on the type of rule being checked: For an `assert` rule, SAT means a violation, while for a `satisfy` rule, SAT means non-violation of the rule, and vice versa for UNSAT.
+  (See also {ref}`rule-overview`.)

 scene
   The *scene* refers to the set of contract instances that the Prover knows